Why fix or replace a meniscus?

 People injure the meniscus in sports and twisting activities, such as planting a foot on a soccer field and then being hit from the side, or they injure it in simple activities, such as getting out of the car, placing the foot on the ground, stepping up and twisting on the knee, and feeling a sudden catch or pop.
 Once torn, the fibrous shock absorbers produce a rough surface inside the knee, which causes catching, locking, buckling, pain or any combination of the above symptoms inside the knee joint.

 Most injuries to the meniscus are tears.
-If the tear is in a clear, clean pattern, it can often be repaired with sutures, sometimes adding growth factors, stem cells and clot materials to augment healing.
+If the tear is in a clear, clean pattern, it can often be repaired with sutures, sometimes adding growth factors and clot materials to augment healing.
 If it is torn in a complex or degenerative pattern, the damaged tissue is often trimmed away.
 Advanced repair techniques bring new blood supply into damaged tissue so a larger area of the meniscus can be repaired than previously thought.
 However, if the meniscus cartilage is significantly damaged, the tissue will need to be removed.

 Losing a meniscus is tough on the body.
 Without a meniscus, the covering of each of the bones, called the articular cartilage, rub up against one another, which leads to pain.
 Eventually, as I can personally testify, it leads to arthritis, the wearing away of the articular cartilage at the ends of the bones.